ngako/docker-drupal8/README.md

 # drupal8

-[Drupal](https://www.drupal.org/home) Drupal is an open source content management platform powering millions of websites and applications.
+[Drupal](https://www.drupal.org/home) is an open source content management platform powering millions of websites and applications.
 This docker-compose provide a sources elements to launch a complete developpmemnt environnement for drupal version 8.x.

 ## Table of Contents